 For example, if I’m looking at a Canadian seller’s shop, and her listings are listed in Canadian dollars on her end, Etsy will show her prices to me as the converted amount because my account is set up in US Dollars.

-Kelly from Kimmer and CompanyOpens in a new tab. is located in Canada and has her prices set in Canadian dollars.
+Kelly from Kimmer and Company is located in Canada and has her prices set in Canadian dollars.
 Since my account is set in US dollars, the prices are shown to me with the price converted to US dollars.

 When I switch my currency preference in my buyer account settings to Canadian dollars, the prices also change to show them in that currency.